 Search marketers may find that this change makes it easier to track and measure optimization results.
 There'll be, theoretically, less overall variation in SERP layout between individual searchers, especially in the case of universal listing elements, like Quick Answers and Local 3-Pack.
 SERPs won't change as much from person to person, customization being limited to the nature of the search query.

-It is also important for marketers to note that this does not mean that personalization overall is dead.
+It is also important for marketers to note that this does not mean that personalized search overall is dead.
 The ability to customize content and be relevant to your users should still be a priority across multiple aspects of digital marketing.

-Types of marketing personalization that are still important
+Types of personalized search marketing that are still important

 Personalizing for intent